alexerlandsson/launchpad-scss/README.md

 ### partials

-Partials contains styling aimed at elements and global styling, such as base styling, keyframes and reset _CSS_.
+Partials contains styling aimed at elements and global styling, such as base styling, focus, keyframes and reset _CSS_.

 ## Work in this repository